La Route est Dure

 One website refers to La Route est Dure as "a WW2 French Resistance song."
 If anyone knows any more than that, please get in touch with me through the e-address encrypted on my home page.

-• Play the song
+• Listen to the song

 • Lyrics of the song

 La route est dure, la vie est morne.